mozaik-association/mozaik/docs/3Mandates-module.md

  <figcaption>Adding new candidates</figcaption>
 </figure>

-## Status of the candidates
+A small workflow has been added in Mozaïk to proceed to the follow-up of candidates.

-Once a new candidate is declared, he must be nominated then elected to create a new mandate.
+Once a new applicant is declared, he must first be nominated (= accepted in the short-list), before being eventually elected.

 ``` mermaid
 graph LR